 Cyclists Are at Risk of Severe Injury

-The Centers for Disease Control and Prevention, (CDC), reported that in 2015, there were 1,000 bicyclist fatalities and 467,000 injuries.
+The Centers for Disease Control and Prevention, (CDC), reported that there are 1,000 bicyclist fatalities and 130,000 injuries every year.
 Cyclists don’t have the protection that a car provides—the body of the car absorbs most of the crash impact, the airbags prevent people from colliding with parts of the car, and the seatbelt keeps them in place.
 A cyclist may only have a helmet to protect them, while their body is mostly exposed.

 Because of this, a cyclist can sustain severe injuries that harms their brain, neck, or spinal cord.
 These injuries can have long-lasting effects and may even have permanent consequences that the cyclist will have to make major life adjustments for.